TheGuyWhoIsIdiot/meditation-s-Patching-guides/launchar patching guid.md

 - hxd. (if you have 1K iq 🧠)
 - resource hacker.

-# first step my bois
+# first step
 go to x32dbg and open the file
-(prob everyone knows how to replace strings.) string search "roblox.com" (if you dont do that, you can get a pontential massive "updating" shit) replace all of them to your domain (or you can do the push address trick to have longer domain names lmfao) after that, string search "roblox-player", and replace it to your uri name (e.g. rblx15-player, limrev-player)
+(prob everyone knows how to replace strings.) string search "roblox.com" (if you dont do that, you can get a pontential massive "updating" shit) replace all of them to your domain (or you can do the push address trick to have longer domain names lmfao) after that, string search "roblox-player", and replace it to your uri name (e.g. rblx15-player, funneh-player)

 # add support to have roblocks with your revival.
 This is **crucial**, cus we have roblocks playerz and no one likes uninstalling roblocks to play your revival.
-String search "RobloxReg" and replace to anything (LimrevReg for example) ALSO YOU NEED TO CHANGE "ROBLOX Corporation" TOO.
+String search "RobloxReg" and replace to anything (RevivaReg for example) ~~ALSO YOU NEED TO CHANGE "ROBLOX Corporation" TOO.~~ this is not necessary.

-alr, string search "\Roblox" and replace it to your revival name (same applies for the string trick 😎 if you know how to do lmao) do that correctly or else you will get fucked up results.
+alr, string search "\Roblox" and replace it to your revival name (same applies for the string trick 😎 if you know how to do lmao) do that correctly or else u wont get any results.

 # Second step.
 apply the patches and you will get results.